matt-harvey/tabulo/README.md

 To add lines between rows in the table body, use the `divider_frequency` option when initializing the table.
 The default value for this option is `nil`, meaning there are no dividing lines between rows.
-But if this option passed is a positive integer N, then a dividing line is inserted before every Nth row (other than the first one, which is proceeded by the header row).
+But if this option passed is a positive integer N, then a dividing line is inserted before every Nth row.
 For example:

 ```
 > puts Tabulo::Table.new(1..6, :itself, :even?, :odd?, divider_frequency: 2)